genkiinstruments/genki-wave/README.md

 # Known issues
 * [bleak](https://github.com/hbldh/bleak) the Python Bluetooth library, can only connect to devices that are *not* connected to the computer.
 After pairing Wave to a Linux machine Wave tends to connect automatically quite aggressively and cannot be accessed via bleak.
-One "solution" is to use `bluetoothctl` to disconnect before pairing using `genki-wave`.
+One solution is to use `bluetoothctl` to disconnect before pairing with `genki-wave`.
 * Wave needs to be off and disconnected before receiving any data via the serial port.
 * There is an error when you have Wave connected via Bluetooth and use `asyncio` to receive data.
   If you kill the program, e.g., with a keyboard interrupt, Wave stays connected and has an invalid state.